 To be entitled to the spouse contributions tax offset:

-- You must be married or in a de facto relationship (this includes same-sex couples)
+- you must be married or in a de facto relationship

-- The receiving spouse has to be under the age of 65, or if they’re between 65 and 69 they must meet work test requirements, meaning they were gainfully employed during the financial year for at least 40 hours over a period of no more than 30 consecutive days
+- the receiving spouse has to be under the age of 67, or if they’re between 67 and 74 they must meet work test requirements, meaning they were gainfully employed during the financial year for at least 40 hours over a period of no more than 30 consecutive days

 What are the actual benefits?

 If eligible, you can generally make a contribution to your spouse’s super fund and claim an 18% tax offset on up to $3,000 through your tax return.

 To be eligible for the maximum tax offset, which works out to be $540, you need to contribute a minimum of $3,000 and your partner’s annual income needs to be $37,000 or less.
 If their income exceeds $37,000, you’re still eligible for a partial offset.
 However, once their income reaches $40,000, you’ll no longer be eligible, but can still make contributions on their behalf.

 Are there limits to what can be contributed?

 You can’t contribute more than your partner’s non-concessional contributions cap, which is $100,000 per year for everyone.
 However, if your partner is under 65, they may be able to contribute up to three financial years of this cap in the one year (under bring-forward rules) which would allow a maximum contribution of up to $300,000.

 Another thing to be aware of is that non-concessional contributions can’t be made once someone’s super balance reaches $1.6 million or above as at 30 June of the previous financial year.
 So, you won’t be able to make a spouse contribution if your partner’s balance reaches that amount.